 Nikolaj Hess

-Nikolaj Hess is a multiple prize and award winning pianist & composer, arranger, producer, music director, artistic director, associate professor.
-NH is often mentioned as being in the absolute elite of Scandinavian and European jazz and related genres.
+Nikolaj Hess creates music as a pianist, composer, arranger, producer, music director, artistic director, associate professor and is often mentioned as being in the absolute elite of Scandinavian and European jazz and related genres.

-Besides international concert series with trio, solo and quartet, Hess’s latest projects include a commision from the Danish Art Council for composing a concerto for solo violin, string orchestra and bass & drums; an artistic research project Transformative Reflections about translating and making inspiration tangible from visual art to music, with concerts and talks at a series of museums such as MoMA, The Metropolitan Museum, The Getty Museum, SMK.
+Besides international concert series with trio, solo and quartet, Hess’s latest projects include -a commision from the Danish Art Council for composing a concerto for solo violin, string orchestra and bass & drums; -the artistic research project Transformative Reflections supported by the Danish Ministry of Culture and Rhythmic Conservatory about translating and making inspiration tangible from visual art to music, with concerts and talks at a series of museums such as MoMA, The Metropolitan Museum, The Getty Museum, SMK; a string of acclaimed releases with his own projects and ensembles; -international film scores for Lucy Walker, Lars Von Trier, Anders Refn; -collaborating with his brother Mikkel in the electronic avantgarde artpop band Hess Is More; -collaborating as the music director for American-Scandinavian vocalist Caroline Henderson; -international concert series with his European and American projects and ensembles; holding a part-time associate professor tenure at prestigious RMC in Copenhagen.

 Press quotes: